 Here, what seems intuitive, is the rapid end of a process.
 What seems determined is also freedom to act on original ideas.
 What is a result of mystifying human behavior sometimes has a prime mover, that is, you sometimes have freedom of choice based on your ability to decide among multiple options with your reasoning being the determining factor against your being completely determined about one specific choice.
 Reason is related to your power to produce ideas, in that, focused awareness (directing the will, mind, self on objects of some sort, etcetera) is an ultimate choice; concentration creates ideas (i.e., creative alternatives).
 Your faculty of reasoning is the arbitrator.
 You are free to the extent that your are rational, analytic, thoughtful or whatever you would like to call it.

 Einstein's Theory of Relativity was like a mystical event after years of super intensity in the dimension of focused awareness.
 Where is his freedom?
 Many Einstein-types like Heidegger at the time in Germany, with perhaps even greater IQs, joined The Nazi Party.
-What moral culpability did they have?
+(And Professor Peterson, let's be completely honest here, if Neitzsche had been alive, who do you really think he'd be backing as his uberman in Germany in the 1930s?
+Dostoevsky, yes, that's a different case, and this we understand: he'd have been like Bullock, criticizing The Right and the Left alike.)
+So, what moral culpability did these two thinkers (Hitler and Einstein) have?
 On the one side is a Jew who is the exact epitome of a scapegoat, a pacifist-determinist.
 On the other, the dark movement clouded in blood instinct, uber's will to power and the crowd's angry roar.
 Notice Relativity and Nazism aren’t rocks rolling down the hill.
 They’re explanations and events caused by ideas.
 Einstein and Hitler originated and refined them.
 The one?
 The other?
 Neither really determined completely, nor free, but the result of the human mind in process and the history of a complicated event.